percona/psmdb-docs/source/kmip.rst

         - The path to the KMIP client private key.
       * - --kmipKeyIdentifier
         - string
-        - The name of the KMIP key.
+        - Mandatory.
+The name of the KMIP key.
 If the key does not exist, the database server creates a key on the KMIP server with the specified identifier.
+      * - --kmipRotateMasterKey
+        - boolean
+        - Controls master keys rotation.
+When enabled, generates the new master key version and re-encrypts the keystore.
+Available as of version 5.0.8-7.
+Requires the unique ``--kmipKeyIdentifier`` for every ``mongod`` node.

 .. admonition:: Config file example